radio-aktywne/pelican/docs/docs/01-Index.md

 # emitunes app

-Emission playlists 💿
+Emission playlists 💽

 ## 💡 About

-`emirecords` is a service for managing playlists of songs.
+`emitunes` is a service for managing playlists of songs.